stackhpc/ansible-role-cluster-infra/README.md

 `cluster_venv`: Optional path to a python virtualenv in which the python `shade` package is installed.

+`cluster_auth_type`: Optional name of the OpenStack authentication plugin to use.

+`cluster_auth`: Optional dictionary containing authentication information.

 `cluster_name`: Name to give the Heat stack
 It defaults to `cluster`